Aniketverma12/huggingface-genai-project/README.md

 ## Notes
 - This project is cleaned and made GitHub-ready from a practice notebook.
 - API keys are **not included**.
-- If you want to extend it, you can add a Streamlit UI later.
+- If you want to extend it, you can add a Streamlit UI later

 ## Author
 **Aniket Verma**